cellnopt/cellnopt/cno/testing/README.rst

 MD-unnorm.csv           MIDAS to test normalisation(time)
 MD-unnorm_exp.csv       MIDAS to test normalisation(exp)
-MD-Test.csv             Same as MD-ToyPB with NA MD-Test2.csv            same as aboe with 2 cell lines PKN-Test.sif            same as PKN-ToyPB but with nonc MD-average.csv          test average over time
+MD-Test.csv             Same as MD-ToyPB with NA MD-Test2.csv            same as above with 2 cell lines PKN-Test.sif            same as PKN-ToyPB but with nonc MD-average.csv          test average over time
 ======================= ======================================